FAQs and Key Narratives

 Describe your work with UN on refugees.

 INJAZ Lebanon has partnered with UNICEF Lebanon and the Kingdom of the Netherlands to launch Generation of Innovation Leaders (GIL) in Bekaa and North of Lebanon.
 Designed to unlock access to the knowledge while also addressing high unemployment rates, GIL includes 30 hours of entrepreneurship training and another 25+ hours of coaching, incubation, and support.
-Since 2017, GIL has empowered 3,200 refugees, 700 seven of which reached the incubation phase and received seed funding for their startup.
+Since 2017, GIL has empowered over 3,000 refugees, 700+ of which reached the incubation phase and received seed funding for their startup.

 UNICEF and JA Europe have teamed up to launch UPLIFT Youth, which aims to equip the most vulnerable youth and adolescents—most of which have arrived from Ukraine into neighboring countries—with life and business skills.
 Local youth are also part of the project to foster integration and social cohesion among young people, while also giving them a chance to transition from learning to earning.
 Eleven countries have participated in the project: Bulgaria, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Moldova, Poland, Romania, Serbia, and Slovakia, with the support of JA Greece, JA Italy, and JA Ukraine.